Originally a blog post for the Modern Art Oxford website.

-I’ve been collaborating with Modern Art Oxford to develop a participatory project called Breathworks, which invites audiences to produce experimental responses to and recordings of their breath.
-As Creative Associate (Digital), I’ve thoroughly enjoyed the research phase of Breathworks.
-It’s been wonderful to have an excuse to talk about breathing with so many knowledgeable individuals, both within and beyond the gallery.
-In this article, I outline some of the ways in which breathing and creativity interrelate.
+Breathworks is a participatory project which invites audiences to produce experimental responses to and recordings of their breath.
+In the parallel text below, I outline some of the ways in which breathing and creativity interrelate.

 Since Breathworks was conceived, breath itself has become a hot topic in 2020.
 Over the past few months, the purpose of Breathworks – to encourage creative connection through experimental approaches to and representations of breathing — gained newfound relevance for humankind.
 The immortal and tragic words, “I can’t breathe”, echoed during antiracist protests, follows the global outbreak of an airborne virus which has engulfed any sense of normality provoking, in turn, noticeable reductions in air pollution.
 I mention these diverse phenomena in one sentence (or in one breath?) not to demean or conflate their ongoing, profound and complex reverberations, but to illustrate that breath is a prominent theme of 2020; it is at the fore of our collective mind.